 - Specialized therapies for memory loss

-- Secured facilities to prevent wandering
+- Secured amenities to prevent wandering

 In addition to the additional security, memory care also provides assistance with daily living tasks.
 The staff will ensure that the residents eat, bathe, and socialize regularly to support their overall health.